FOREX-All eyes on Fed as dollar halt reaches 7 weeks

 By Patrick Graham

-LONDON, April 27 The dollar steadied in the lower half of an increasingly intransigent range on Monday, recovering from another round of disappointing data last week that undermined expectations of a rise in U.S. interest rates.
+LONDON, April 27 The dollar steadied in the lower half of an increasingly intransigent range on Monday, after sliding late last week following another round of disappointing U.S. economic data.

-The run of poor numbers, attributed mostly to winter weather, has lengthened the latest pause in the currency's rally to almost seven weeks and brought "long" bets on further gains to their lowest since September.
+The run of poor numbers -- put down by most economists so far to the weather -- has lengthened the latest pause in the U.S. currency's rally to almost seven weeks and brought "long" bets on further gains to their lowest since September.

-While that reflects less confidence about any further greenback gains, it also means more room in trading books for investors to bet on it again.
+While that is some reflection of a dip in conviction over the scale of any further gains by the greenback, it also means there is more room in trading books for investors to bet on it again.

-Of crucial interest this week will be the U.S. Federal Reserve's attitude to the weaker data.
+Of crucial interest this week will be the U.S. Federal Reserve's attitude to the economic numbers.

 "The real problem last week was the lack of anything new to go on, which probably left us more exposed to the potential for a correction on the dollar," said Ian Stannard, European head of FX strategy at Morgan Stanley in London.